sghaida/akka-examples/README.md

 # akka-related
-Akka Related stuff that i did while learning Akka (Actors Streams, Http, FSM)
+Akka Related stuff that i did while learning Akka (Actors Streams, Http, FSM) that i dont want to keep it on my machine :)